Knorr-Bremse: Recent history

 During late 2016, Vossloh Electrical Systems was acquired by the company.

 Knorr-Bremse long held a stake in one of its main European competitors, Haldex.
 During the mid 2010s, various parties submitted bids to fully acquire Haldex, including Knorr-Bremse; the company's bid was observed by Haldex's board of directors as having been the most generous, but also to have "done nothing to eliminate or reduce the regulatory risk".
 By December 2016, it had purchased 86.1 percent of Haldex's shares to strengthen its takeover bid.
 During mid 2017, the European Commission launched an anti-trust probe into the acquisition.
 Knorr-Bremse ultimately chose to discountinue its bid, selling on all of its shares in Haldex by June 2022.

+From 2018 to 2023, Jürgen Wilder served on the Executive Board of Knorr-Bremse AG with responsibility for its Rail Vehicle Systems division.

 On 13 October 2022, it was announced that Knorr-Bremse AG had chosen Marc Llistosella to be a member of the Executive Board and CEO.
 The appointment takes effect as of 1 January 2023.

-In September 2024, the company acquired Alstom's American rail signalling business for $690 million.
+In September 2024, the company acquired Alstom's American rail signalling business for $690 million, which created KB Signaling.

+In January 2026, it was announced that Knorr-Bremse had completed the acquisition of Duagon AG, a Switzerland-based supplier of embedded electronics, hardware and software for railway applications, from Deutsche Beteiligungs following regulatory approval.
+The transaction, first announced in September 2025, was reported to have a purchase price of approximately €500 million, excluding a potential performance-related earn-out.